codewars/docs/content/concepts/kata/translations.md

 After a review is completed, the reviewer can finalize it with one of following actions:

 - **Leaving a comment** with remarks, suggestions and issues which should be addressed by the translator.
 - **Fixing problems found during the review**.
-The translation fork may be edited directly only by its author.
-If a user wants to make changes to a translation fork created by another user, they have to fork it first, edit the code, and publish the changes as a new fork.
+Only the author of the translation can edit its fork directly.
+If a user wants to make changes to a translation fork created by someone else, they have to fork it first, edit the code, and publish the changes as a new fork.
 - **Approving the translation**, which introduces a new language to the kata available for solving.
 - **Rejecting the translation** if it cannot be fixed.